A useful complaint handling technique

 Or they misunderstand you; you’ve made a comment that’s been mis-interpreted?
-This may have been because we have been too vague or ambiguous in the way we express things.

 Because we all filter or delete information it can mean the information we share or receive, or questions we ask can be very general or vague, making it difficult for others to fully understand the question, issue or action required.